Beyond the Basics: Get the Most Out of E‑Signatures

-In this blog, we expand on the core elements required to launch a digitization program based on e-signatures.
-Continuing from part 1 of our E-Signatures and Remote Business series, we will build on the fundamentals and provide tips on more advanced use cases for organizations looking to maximize the value of their e-signature solutions.
+In this blog, we expand on the core elements required to launch a digitization program based on e-signatures and provide tips on more advanced use cases for organizations looking to maximize the value of their e-signature solutions.

 You’ve Mastered the Essentials of E-Signature – What’s Next?

 Low volume, internal-facing employee use cases are often the gateway to getting started with a digitization initiative.
 Once successful in operationalizing these simple workflows, address the more complex use cases as the next step.
 Many B2B scenarios and direct-to-consumer processes consist of higher volume transactions that involve a level of complexity and multiple steps that benefit from more advanced e-signature capabilities.
 Here are a couple of examples: